 All authors should have company clearance before submission.
 Submitted papers are assumed to contain no proprietary material unprotected by patent or patent application; responsibility for technical content and for protection of proprietary material rests solely with the author(s) and their organizations and is not the responsibility of the IEEE or its Editorial Staff.
 The format of papers submitted to the IEEE Transactions on Cognitive Communications and Networking should follow IEEE editorial and typographical standards, as described in "Information for IEEE Authors," available on request from the IEEE Transactions/Journals Department, 445 Hoes Lane, Piscataway, NJ 08855-1331 USA or by email to email@example.com.

 Open Access Option

-Please note that you have the option to make your article "open-access", i.e., available to non-subscribers from IEEE Xplore, for a fee of $1950 paid to the IEEE.
+Please note that you have the option to make your article "open-access", i.e., available to non-subscribers from IEEE Xplore, for a fee of US$2045 paid to the IEEE.
 If you wish for your article to be open access, please select the appropriate option during the electronic submission process.
 Note that this fee is in addition to any overlength page charges you may be assessed.